afrank03/afblog/docs/coding/posts/js-variables-best-practices.md

 # JavaScript variables - Best practices

 ## Intro
 If you want to become a really good software engineer, it’s not enough just to learn some basic principles of the language.
-It’s even not enough to know language on a quite advanced level.
-To become a genuinely decent developer, you need to know, about things like **Clean Code**, **Best practices**, **Application design**, **Patterns** and many more.
-Which are not directly connected to a specific programming language.
+It’s not even enough to know language at quite an advanced level.
+To become a genuinely decent developer, you need to know about things like: **Clean Code**, **Best practices**, **Application design**, **Patterns** etc. which are not directly connected to a specific programming language.

 In this post I want to share some good practices developers use when they declare variables.
 But before we dove into action, let’s answer one question first.